MaterializeInc/materialize/doc/developer/design/20231103_privatelink_status_table.md

 ## Open questions

+1. *UPDATE 11/6: Resolved -> We will read in the table on startup and use it to initialize the in-memory current state for each VPC endpoint.*

-1. We are likely to record duplicate events on startup, since the `watch_vpc_endpoints` method won't know the 'last known state' of each `VpcEndpoint` recorded into the table.
+   We are likely to record duplicate events on startup, since the `watch_vpc_endpoints` method won't know the 'last known state' of each `VpcEndpoint` recorded into the table.

    We could use the `last_transition_time` on the `Available` condition in the `VpcEndpointStatus` to determine if this transition happened prior to the Adapter wallclock start-time.
 However this might cause us to miss a